heymichellemac/heymichellemac-hugo/content/blog/2021/11/ebook-landing-page.md

 categories:
 - blog
 date: '2021-11-15'
-tag:
+tags:
-- Creation
+- creation
-- Coding
+- coding
 title: The 7 Step Process I Used To Build A Landing Page To Promote My Book
 width: wide
 ---